MinecraftForge/Documentation/docs/blocks/interaction.md

 #### GUIs

 One of the most common things to do on block activation is opening a GUI.
 Many blocks in vanilla behave this way, such as chests, hoppers, furnaces, and many more.
-More about GUIs can be found on [their page](GUIs).

 #### Activation